 Residents are responsible for the furniture in their room.
-Do not remove the furniture or move the furniture to another room.
+Do not remove furniture or move the furniture to another room.
 Furniture must not be taken apart.
 Furniture must be 4ft away from the air conditioning unit.
-Residents are not allowed to bring personal furniture, such as beds, couches, loveseats, recliners or futons.
+Residents are not allowed to bring personal furniture, such as beds, couches, love seats, recliners or futons.
 This includes "cinder blocks" for shelving.
 Residents may bring televisions, tv stands or small chairs such as bean bag chairs.
-Should additional furniture or cinder blocks for shelving be found in the resident's room, a citation will be written and the student will be allotted 24 hours to remove the items from the College premises.
+Should additional furniture or cinder blocks for shelving be found in the resident's room, a fine may be assessed and the student will be allotted 24 hours to remove the items from the College premises.
 Failure to comply will result in a Student Code of Conduct violation.
 The report will be submitted to the Housing Coordinator for further action.
-There will be a \$25 fee for having extra furniture and/or moving furniture from one room to another.